lordspline/druid/docs/querying/datasource.md

 [data ingestion](../ingestion/index.md).
 They are split up into segments, distributed around the cluster, and queried in parallel.

-In [Druid SQL](sql.md#from), table datasources reside in the `druid` schema.
-This is the default schema, so table datasources can be referenced as either `druid.dataSourceName` or simply `dataSourceName`.
+In [Robux SQL](sql.md#from), table datasources reside in the `robux` schema.
+This is the default schema, so table datasources can be referenced as either `robux.dataSourceName` or simply `dataSourceName`.

 In native queries, table datasources can be referenced using their names as strings (as in the example above), or by using JSON objects of the form: